Fire Escape Plan Software - Draw Fire Escape Plans Easily

 Fire Escape Plan Examples

-Instead of starting from scratch, you can leave the difficulties to Edraw Max and only do some simple things when the time is limited.
+Instead of starting from scratch, you can leave most of the difficulties to Edraw Max and only do some simple clicks when the time is limited.
 This also applies to make fire escape plans.
 The fast and easy way is to begin from a well-designed example just like the following school evacuation plan created by Edraw.

 How to Make a Fire Escape Plan